triscillanandy/AGRO-MAP/README.md

 PROBLEM STATMENT

 Poor  marketing features  and  disorganized marketing arrangements  faced by the agricultural sector

+Ideal situation: People will be able to locat different  agricultural business in their area

+Solution
+I am proposing an agromap that will locate different resoucres and business  and easily recommend them  to people

 SCOPE OF THE PROJECT
 An agro map, that provides organized marketing arrangements for farmers, traders and processors identifying nearest   services next to people